furkanbiten/ncs_metric/README.md

 Main idea of this metric is to use classic image captioning metrics CIDEr or SPICE to better evaluate retrieval models.

+Using our metric as an adaptive margin can be found in https://github.com/andrespmd/semantic_adaptive_margin.
 Roughly, we want to take into account the NON-GROUND TRUTH items effect in top-k retrieved items to better evaluate what our models does.

 Now, this repo is divided into main section.